“Victory is not gained by the number killed, but by the number frightened”

 i i i

-The attack was meant as an homage to bin Ladin, “both honor and emulation – to him and his ideas.”4 The cell had been spurred into action by bin Ladin’s broadcast call to jihad the previous fall.
+The attack was meant as an homage to bin Laden, “both honor and emulation – to him and his ideas.”4 The cell had been spurred into action by bin Laden’s broadcast call to jihad the previous fall.
 On the day after they heard his message they began planning their attack.
-Claim for the attack was almost immediately made to London’s largest Arabic daily newspaper, al-Quds al-Arabi – which, it should come as no surprise, translates as “Arab Jerusalem” – by a group named “Al-Qaeda in Spain,” a name that must’ve caused a bit of confusion among bin Ladin’s inner circle.
+Claim for the attack was almost immediately made to London’s largest Arabic daily newspaper, al-Quds al-Arabi – which, it should come as no surprise, translates as “Arab Jerusalem” – by a group named “Al-Qaeda in Spain,” a name that must’ve caused a bit of confusion among bin Laden’s inner circle.
 In this claim the group directly invoked the events of 9/11, pointing out their attacks had been carried out exactly two-and-a-half years after that date.

-Joining al-Qaeda in the case of the 3/11 cell had nothing to do with meeting bin Ladin, training under his supervision, or even receiving a blessing for an attack.
+Joining al-Qaeda in the case of the 3/11 cell had nothing to do with meeting bin Laden, training under his supervision, or even receiving a blessing for an attack.
 For them, joining al-Qaeda meant living their lives in sync with ideology of the group.
 Which finally led to the second prong of the cell’s terrorism.

-Cornered in their second-story apartment and facing sure incarceration, the cell made the best – in terms of dramatic impact and theatre – of their situation.
+Cornered in their second-story apartment and facing sure incarceration, the cell made the best – in terms of theatrical impact – of their situation.
 To ensure, as they saw it, their membership in al-Qaeda the remaining members of the cell created a spectacle demonstrating their resolve and commitment to the cause in inarguable terms.
 Attempting to take as many Spanish police with them as they could, they detonated their remaining hashish-purchased Goma-2 plastic explosives and sealed their membership in al-Qaeda with a massive blast of mortar and glass.

 A blast they intended and knew would be seen by the entire world via the media’s ever-rolling television cameras, an unmistakable act of Symbolic Terrorism.
 Because they were aware the entire world was watching, and wanted to demonstrate to all their commitment to the cause.
-Their mass-suicide was meant and has been used as a piece of propaganda to rally the forces of Al-Qaeda, and was meant to factor into one of the possible formulas of terrorism.
+Their mass-suicide was meant and has been used as a piece of propaganda to rally the forces of al-Qaeda, and was meant to factor into one of the possible formulas of terrorism.
 But exactly which formula they were intending to invoke requires a return to the events of previous years.

 i i i